Yuhki Kamatani: Our Dreams at Dusk

 In Our Dreams at Dusk (しまなみ誰そ彼, Shimanami Tasogare), set in Onomichi, Hiroshima, Kamatani depicts queer characters coming to terms with their identity.
 Shogakukan published four tankōbon volumes from December 11, 2015, to July 19, 2018.
+The main character is a gay man named Tasuku Kaname, who has a crush on Toma Tsubaki, a member of the school volleyball team.
+The book also features lesbian, asexual, transmasculine, genderqueer, and cross-dressing characters.

-Seven Seas Entertainment licensed the manga for North American release beginning on May 7, 2019, stating "[i]t manages to represent so many different ways that people shape their identities and find their unique spaces, which is something anyone can relate to.
+Seven Seas Entertainment licensed the manga for North American release beginning on May 7, 2019, stating "It manages to represent so many different ways that people shape their identities and find their unique spaces, which is something anyone can relate to.
 It’s no wonder this compelling drama has resonated with so many people."

 Hiraeth: The End of the Journey

 Kamatani returned to Kodansha's Monthly Morning Two with Hiraeth: The End of the Journey (ヒラエスは旅路の果て, Hiraesu wa Tabiji no Hate), starting October 22, 2020.
 The story follows a god, an immortal man, and a girl who wants to die so she can reunite with a friend.

 Kodansha USA licensed the series for a digital North American release.